 Many times, mostly during the summer season we can observe thick white stuff under our toenails.
 It is nothing but fungal infection that takes place due to moist and unhealthy environment around the nails.
 This is a common condition, faced by both men and women.
 Out of various fungal attack, the onychomycosis is a rare condition where fungus results in a scaly, and chalky surface over the nails and beneath it.
-To cure the condition, one must be aware of it completely.
-And so today in this article, you can learn about the thick toenails condition, causes, treatment and how you can prevent this condition.
+To cure the condition (white stuff under toenails smells), one must be aware of it completely.
+And so today in this article, you can learn about the thick toenails condition, causes, treatment and how you can prevent white stuff under toenails that smells.

 What are Thick Toenails?